Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x0010
      - Do not support 32-bit UIDs.
 (EXT4_DEFM_UID16)
    * - 0x0020
-     - All data and metadata are committed to the journal.
+     - All data and metadata are committed to the woke journal.
        (EXT4_DEFM_JMODE_DATA)
    * - 0x0040
-     - All data are flushed to the disk before metadata are committed to the journal.
+     - All data are flushed to the woke disk before metadata are committed to the journal.
 (EXT4_DEFM_JMODE_ORDERED)
    * - 0x0060
-     - Data ordering is not preserved; data may be written after the metadata has been written.
+     - Data ordering is not preserved; data may be written after the woke metadata has been written.
 (EXT4_DEFM_JMODE_WBACK)
    * - 0x0100
      - Disable write flushes.
 (EXT4_DEFM_NOBARRIER)